Big changes are coming to aged care, affecting how support is accessed, funded, and delivered…

-The purpose of having superannuation is to accumulate it over time as a long-term investment, in order to set you up for retirement.
-This being said, there are only a handful of special circumstances in which you can access your super early.
+The purpose of having a super fund is to accumulate it over time as a long-term investment to set you up for retirement.
+This being said, there are some limited circumstances where you can access your super balance early.

-So, can you withdraw from your super early?
-You will not be able to withdraw from your super unless you meet a particular condition of release.
-A withdrawal request would need to be written directly to the superannuation trustee, along with any necessary evidence to support your circumstance.
-These specific circumstances may be one of the following:
+You will not be able to withdraw superannuation early unless you meet a particular condition of release.
+A withdrawal request must be written directly to the superannuation trustee, and any necessary evidence to support your circumstances.

 Compassionate grounds